Workforce and Wellbeing Initiative of the Year

 • Judges will be looking for innovative solutions and improvements for either single or multiple clients

-• Evidence must relate to services provided within the past 2 years up until the awards entry deadline
+• Evidence must relate to services provided within the past two years up until the awards entry deadline

 Ambition